 You need to also be mindful here to keep some distance until she’s definitely out of a relationship.
 Step in too early: too many messages, and too much emotional (or even sexual) support when she’s unsure about what to do usually doesn’t make people break up faster.
 It usually means because she’s getting her physical or emotional needs met with you that she doesn’t need to analyze whether her relationship is working or not.

 Added to this she will feel guilty and actually incentivised to stay in the relationship.
 So on a moral, or cold hard strategic, level, this doesn’t work.
 If someone is showing signs of being undecided or confused stand back; let her come to her own conclusions.
 Stand back.

 Plus you deserve someone who is totally ready and available to you.
 Not chasing around after 20% of someone’s attention.

 So what to say if she has a boyfriend but you’d really like to get to know her?

-Say, ‘look I’ll always respect your boundaries but I have enjoyed talking to you so let me take your number so we can at least stay in touch.’
+As a nice response, you can say, ‘Look, I’ll always respect your boundaries but I have enjoyed talking to you.
+Let me take your number so we can at least stay in touch.’

-What to say if she has a boyfriend can be a bit of minefield.
-The most important things are that you keep it positive, keep some distance and don’t let a bit of disappointment that she’s unavailable stop you from meeting all the women that are.
+What to say if she has a boyfriend can be a bit of a minefield.
+The most important things are that you keep it positive.
+Keep some distance and don’t let a bit of disappointment stop you from meeting all the women that are available.